stuwilmur/micro-table/API.md

 */
 ```

 As well as chaining transformations within a model, we can chain whole models to create a new model which will apply each model in turn.
-This is done using the [then()](https://github.com/stuwilmur/micro-table/blob/main/API.md#then) method.
-For example, consider the following simple models modelA which adds a constant column, and modelB which calculates a new column based on the new column:
+This is done using the [add()](https://github.com/stuwilmur/micro-table/blob/main/API.md#add) method.
+For example, consider the following simple models: modelA which adds a constant column, and modelB which calculates a new column based on the new column:
 ```javascript
 const modelA = model().const().called('b').value(1).end();
 const modelB = model()